Loaded Secret-Ingredient Chili

-- Meat such as bison, beef and turkey contain thyroid-supporting nutrients like iodine, selenium, zinc, and tyrosine.
+- Animal protein such as bison, beef and turkey contain thyroid-supporting nutrients like iodine, selenium, zinc, and tyrosine.

 - Tomatoes are a good source of key thyroid nutrients like vitamin A, Iron, and fiber.
 They are a very good source of vitamin C. A study recently shared in the Journal of Clinical Endocrinology and Metabolism stated, “In patients with hypothyroidism and gastrointestinal pathology, vitamin C improves the abnormalities in serum free T4, T3, and TSH concentrations.”

 - Sweet potatoes are loaded with complex carbohydrates that can help fill you up and stabilize blood sugar levels.
 They’re also a rich source of thyroid- and immune-supportive antioxidants beta carotene and vitamin C, as well as the minerals copper and manganese.